 The City Council grants approval of the BMR Housing Agreement for projects which it reviews.
+For all other projects, the BMR Housing Agreement shall be approved by the entity having final approval authority over the project.
 The BMR Housing Agreement must be immediately signed and recorded after City Council approval.